Opinion | Thwarted right-wing plot in Michigan bodes badly for this fall

 Both these points come to me by way of Elizabeth Neumann, the former senior official at the Department of Homeland Security who recently stepped down and has since been pointedly critical of Trump.

-Neumann recently said publicly that in her DHS gig, she had witnessed the rise of right wing extremism and white supremacy during the Trump era, and had tried to get Trump and his staff to take this threat more seriously.
-Trump’s refusal to condemn these groups suggested he isn’t doing that.
+Neumann recently said publicly that in her DHS gig, she had witnessed the rise of right-wing extremism and white supremacy during the Trump era, and had tried to get Trump and his staff to take this threat more seriously.
+Trump’s reluctance to condemn such groups suggested he isn’t doing that.

 In this case, according to the affidavit, the alleged plotters had first come together around the idea of creating a “self-sufficient” society.
 The group did various training and tactical exercises, and one was recorded talking about assembling an army of 200 people, taking hostages at the state capitol, Whitmer included, and then trying her for “treason.”
-He referred to her as a “tyrant b---h.”
+He referred to her as a “tyrant b----."

 It is not clear whether Trump’s rhetoric played any role in inciting this plot.
-But as journalist Heidi Pryzbyla pointed out in a Twitter thread laying out this spring’s timeline of events in Michigan, Trump did appear to time his public comments to incite already brewing right wing unrest.
+But as journalist Heidi Przybyla pointed out in a Twitter thread laying out this spring’s timeline of events in Michigan, Trump did appear to time his public comments to incite already brewing right-wing unrest.
 He attacked local leaders such as Whitmer and urged rebellion against their efforts to protect their own people during a pandemic.

 In an interview, Neumann pointed out that at a minimum, Trump should entertain the possibility that his language is inciting such rage and learn from it.